 - Increase volunteerism and voting as well as connection to community and county.

-- Decrease thier drop-out-rate, substance abuse, sexual activity, suicide, and other risky behaviors.
+- Decrease their drop-out-rate, substance abuse, sexual activity, suicide, and other risky behaviors.

 The Best Clubs Use Social Norms